 We purchase goods such as parts cleaning machines, solvent (petroleum naphtha mineral spirits), cleaning chemicals, bulk used oil, bulk antifreeze (ethylene glycol) and used antifreeze, and absorbent from a limited group of suppliers.
 We also have arrangements with various firms that can recycle, burn, or dispose of the waste materials we collect from customers.
 These suppliers and disposal facilities are important to our business, and we have identified backup suppliers in the event that our current suppliers and disposal facilities cannot satisfy our supply or disposal needs.
-Heritage Environmental Services, an affiliate of The Heritage Group, Fred Fehsenfeld and the Fehsenfeld family trusts, which collectively beneficially owned 32.2% of our common stock as of December 30, 2017, operates one of the largest privately-owned hazardous waste treatment businesses in the U.S. We have used their hazardous waste services in the past, and it is likely that we will continue some level of use in the future.
+Heritage Environmental Services, an affiliate of The Heritage Group, Fred Fehsenfeld and the Fehsenfeld family trusts, which collectively beneficially owned 31.6% of our common stock as of December 28, 2019, operates one of the largest privately-owned hazardous waste treatment businesses in the U.S. We have used their hazardous waste services in the past, and it is likely that we will continue some level of use in the future.

-We operate four waste water treatment facilities.
-These facilities allow us to remove oil from some of the waste water we collect, treat the waste water, and then discharge it according to the standards in the applicable discharge permits.
-These facilities allow us the flexibility to dispose of our oily water and vacuum services waste water collected from certain branches internally.
+We operate four commercial waste water treatment facilities.
+These facilities allow us to remove oil from wastewater, treat the waste water, and then discharge it according to the standards in the applicable discharge permits.
+These facilities allow us the flexibility to dispose of our oily water and vacuum services waste water collected from certain branches internally as well as accepting wastewater from our customers directly at most of these facilities.